timcop/COSC326/README.md

 Looking at [Link](https://factsumo.com/blog/syllable-rules-overview/), we can see that *All syllables have at least one vowel.*.
 **This gives us a maximum number of syllables in a word, num_syllables <= num_vowels.**
 This is a good starting point, once we compute the maximum number of syllables a given word has, we can then look at running the word through a number of checks to reduce this syllable count to something closer to the true value.
+Having a maximum count is also useful as a sanity check.

 - Num_syllables <= Num_vowels